gazebosim/gz-transport/tutorials/20_env_variables.md

     forward UDP multicast traffic, so the regular discovery protocol only works when nodes are within the same local network.
 If you feel the need to connect these networks, make sure to have one node pointing to the IP address of another node from the other network.
-Note that only one IP_RELAY link is needed for bidirectional communication between nodes of two different networks.
+Note that only one GZ_RELAY link is needed for bidirectional communication between nodes of two different networks.
 * **GZ_TRANSPORT_LOG_SQL_PATH**